buerger-beete/website/README.md

 ## Contact Us!

-For any questions or if you need help to get started please feel free to contact us via [info@buerger-beete.de](mailto:info@buerger-beete.de)
+For any questions or if you need help to get started with this project please feel free to contact us via [info@buerger-beete.de](mailto:info@buerger-beete.de).

 ## Built with:

 - Typescript
-- Reactjs
+- React
-- Gatsby Static Site Generator
+- Gatsby
+- Mapbox
+- Matomo Tracking

 ## Development